Entrepreneurship Pop Quiz: There Will Be Blood (S6E5)

 Andy Chan

-Right Rudder Aviation
+Right Rudder Aviation - Inverness, FL

 Andrew Chan is the Chief Operating Officer and Co-Founder of Right Rudder Aviation.
 He holds several Federal Aviation Administration (FAA) certificates including Certified Flight Instructor Instrument-Airplane, CFI-Glider, and Airframe & Powerplant Mechanic.
 His instructional specialties include bush flying, aerobatics, and advanced transitions.
 Andrew is also the Manager of the Inverness Airport (KINF), and proudly serves on the Board of Directors of the Society of Aviation and Flight Educators (SAFE).
 Since 2016, Right Rudder Aviation has set out to make the dream of flight accessible to all.
 Starting with a single 1946 Piper Cub in the flight school, today RRA is a full service Aerospace firm.
 Conveniently located in Central Florida, RRA is a Fixed Base Operator (FBO), flight school, aircraft maintenance facility, and aircraft dealership.
 RRA represents and sells all Pipistrel products across the United States, and is the exclusive dealer for the highly praised and newly launched Pipistrel Panthera.
 Right Rudder Aviation focuses on improving all aspects of aviation for the next generation- from launching revolutionary training programs to electrifying aviation into the future.